gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

   --service-account=ask-agatha-service@ask-agatha.iam.gserviceaccount.com
 ```

 OK, getting errors about different release tracks.
-Seems like arguments from the beta standard? release tracks are not compatible.
+Seems like arguments from the beta and standard release tracks are not compatible.
 We need the beta track to run the API container with the GPU.
 So what if we make the bot a sidecar to the redis container and the API stand-alone?

 ```bash
 gcloud beta run deploy agatha \